 Urban developers are often the cause behind the death of many neighborhoods.
 This is because they tend to apply revitalization enhancements suddenly rather than gradually, destroying the character of the locality in the process.
 In fact, gentrification is another way of saying a neighborhood has no character.
 One sees sterile stores and luxury high rises, but very little flavor.

 What urban planners need is social and contextual data.
 Why do people go to this spot rather than that one?
 Why is this neighborhood flourishing but that one dying?
 Why is this community of people shifting to that corner of the city?
 What planners need is not just numbers but context.
 Since CityXcape knows the exploring activities of people, we can give them this information.

 You know this was coming… What is a tech company without ads?
 Marketing does not mean selling our soul however.
 As a company, we can help corporations put their product at the right locations.
 More importantly however, we want to empower small businesses by connecting them to people exploring their area.

 A business with excess inventory can use CityXcape to broadcast their specials to the explorers passing by looking for secret spots.
 Since the extra discounted price offers a huge relief to the buyer, this ad in of itself can be a secret spot.
 Imagine a particular store selling their $20 meal for $5 at a certain time of day, this can be a huge secret spot to millennials seeking to save money.
 The business does not throw away food, and the passerby give their pockets a relief.
 Awesome no?
 Maybe we should call this ‘secret advertising’.

-The use cases mentioned above are our ideas on how this data can be used.
-Truth is however, there are many more ways to utilize the information the CityXcape application generates.
-That is why we plan on open sourcing some of our data to the developer community.
-Business and engineering can do wonders when working together.
-We give them the key, then sit back to let them amaze us.
+The cases mentioned above are just early ideas on what can be done.
+Truth is however, there are many more ways to utilize this information.
+Since we are not omniscient, we plan on open sourcing some of our data.
+Entrepreneurs and engineers can do wonders when they have access to data.
+CityXcape will give them the key to the city.